andrew-jacobs/sb-6502/README.md

 In normal operation the PIC becomes subservient to the microprocessor.
 It continues to generate the clock pulse but now it examines the control signals and address bus value to determine what data the microprocessor is trying to access.
 Most of the time the microprocessor will be accessing the SRAM memory chip but if the address is in the $FE00-$FE3F range then the address is interpreted as a virtual peripheral access.

 The PIC code implements three virtual peripherals, an 6551 ACIA, a DS1318 RTS and a 65SPI (a SPI controller implemented in a CPLD designed by members of the 6502.org web forum).
-The features of these two chips are mapped to the PICs hardware.
+The features of these three chips are mapped to the PIC's hardware.

 In program code the following addresses should be used to access the peripheral registers.